-The Business Innovation and Investment Program is for migrants with a demonstrated history of success or talent in innovation, investment and business, who are nominated by a state or territory government or the Australian Trade and Investment Commission.
+The program is for migrants with a demonstrated history of success or talent in innovation, investment and business.
+Only a state or territory government or the Australian Trade and Investment Commission can nominate migrants for the Business Innovation and Investment Program.
 There are three visa subclasses: